Strategos Books & Videos

 These initial tasks also begin the process of paradigm shift.
 The facts and information gathered and presented are often surprising.
 We use them to jolt the organization out of its complacency and tendency to "groupthink".

-The second category ("Strategy") is only a single task.
-This is arguably the most important task but usually the most neglected.
+The second category ("Strategy") is only a single task but is , arguably, the most important task and, often, the most neglected.
 It determines the process and organization of the business.
 This is where management abandons the past and seriously re-thinks the manufacturing structure.

 The third task group designs the spatial layout and associated systems.
 This is what most people consider as "Plant Layout".
 While this task group appears complex, it is actually straightforward-- IF the previous task groups have been well done.